Menu

 Due to the diverse nature of manufacturing in New Zealand, this NIAG has representation from across a range of industries’ sub-sectors.
 The focus, however, of this NIAG is on education and workforce opportunities which go right across the manufacturing sector.

-The General Manufacturing NIAG is made up of:
+The General Manufacturing NIAG was made up of:

 • General manufacturing